 - Climate.
-Your future tea garden should be located where it is warm, humid, and rainy for at least four and half months each year.
+Your future tea garden should be located where it is warm, humid, and rainy for at least four and a half months each year.
 If ornamental camellia thrives locally then even better for your tea prospects.
 If your area is cold or dry, then consider growing tea in containers.

 - Planning your garden space.
 Estimate the garden space required to make the total amount of tea that you desire.
-Assume that conversion of raw leaf to finished tea will disappoint at first but improve with experience.
+Assume that the conversion of raw leaf to finished tea will disappoint at first but improve with experience.
 Do you have enough garden space to make a tea project worth your time and energy?

 - Water and drainage.
 A minimum annual amount of rainfall for tea is about 50 inches if supplemented with irrigation.
 Correct problems of standing water and poor sub-soil drainage before you start your tea garden.

 - Sun.
 Tea needs sunlight to thrive but also benefits from dappled afternoon shade.
 Can you incorporate existing trees or install new ones so that your tea garden is partially shaded during the latter half of the day?